 Updated in Home Assistant release 0.77.
 Now with support for momentary switch, piezo buzzer, and beep/blink switch.

 - Install Home Assistant using Hass.io or any other installation method.
 The latest version of the Konnected component is in 0.77.

 - Edit your Home Assistant

 configuration.ymland add a

 konnectedsection to configure your Konnected devices and the sensors attached to each zone/pin.
 The configuration structure looks like this:

-The auth_token key can be any random string.
+The access_token key can be any random string.
 This is used to ensure that only those devices which you have configured can authenticate to Home Assistant to change a device state.
-For security, we recommend using secrets.yml to specify this.
+For security, we recommend using secrets.yaml to specify this.

 deviceskey under the

 konnectedsection represents a list of Konnected devices that you have on your network.
 Each NodeMCU WiFi module is considered a device.